posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

   - No native way to deduplicate requests among multiple components using them: it requires using a store and extra logic to skip redundant fetches when multiple components are using the same data
   - Does not block the navigation
     - We can block it by mounting the upcoming page component (while the navigation is still blocked by the data loader navigation guard) which can be **expensive in terms of rendering and memory** as we still need to render the old page while we _**try** to mount the new page_.
+  - Cannot modify the output of the navigation (e.g. redirecting, cancelling, etc), if the fetching fails, we end up in an error state

 - No native way of caching data, even for very simple cases (e.g. no refetching when fast traveling back and forward through browser UI)
 - Not possible to precisely read (or write) the loading state (see [vuejs/core#1347](https://github.com/vuejs/core/issues/1347)])

-On top of this it's important to note that this RFC doesn't limit you: you can still use Suspense for data fetching or even use both, **this API is completely tree shakable** and doesn't add any runtime overhead if you don't use it.
+On top of this it's important to note that this RFC doesn't limit you: you can still use Suspense for data fetching or other async state or even use both, **this API is completely tree shakable** and doesn't add any runtime overhead if you don't use it.
 Aligning with the progressive enhancement nature of Vue.js.

 ### Other alternatives